 The Riksbank decided to terminate this programme on 20 September 2021.
 The last auction procedure of the programme was held on 10 September 2021.
 In this programme, the Riksbank offered funding to banks of up to SEK 500 billion against collateral to stimulate their lending to companies operating in Sweden.
 In this way, the Riksbank helped companies to meet the financial challenges resulting from the pandemic.

 How the Riksbank’s funding for lending worked

-1. The Riksbank offered loans to banks against collateral at an interest rate set at the repo rate (current zero per cent).
+1. The Riksbank offered loans to banks against collateral at an interest rate set at the policy rate.
 The aim was to facilitate banks’ lending to non-financial corporations, including sole proprietors.

 2. If banks did not increase their lending to these companies, they had to pay additional interest to the Riksbank.

 3. Companies could apply to banks for loans, which might alleviate the financial challenges caused by the coronavirus pandemic.

 Did the Riksbank lend money directly to companies?

 The Riksbank lent money to banks, i.e. our monetary policy counterparties.
 Banks could then lend money to companies.

 Why didn’t the Riksbank lend money directly to companies?